15 common myths about ISAs that might hold you back from saving more

 In a stocks and shares ISA you can hold a wide array of assets, including company shares, exchange-traded funds (ETFs), investment trusts and SPACs as well as cash.
 So, while you can hold cash in a stocks and shares ISA, you can also hold a whole suite of other investments too.

 Cash ISAs might be useful for people who couldn’t stomach the risk of the stock market.
-But current interest rates are low on cash ISAs, which is a key reason why a lot of people have considered the move from cash to investments over the past decade.

 One of the most common misconceptions about cash is that, because you can see and hold it, its value stays the same.

-Though this isn’t to say that investments in your stocks and shares ISA come without risk.
+This isn’t to say that investments in your stocks and shares ISA come without risk.
 Whenever you invest, your capital is at risk.
 That means the value of your investments can go down as well as up.
 There is a risk that you lose all of the capital that you invest in the market.
 And this would be much less likely in the case of a cash ISA.

 In the unlikely event your ISA provider went under, your ISA would be covered by the Financial Services Compensation Scheme (FSCS) up to a maximum value of £85,000.
 This is the case for both cash ISAs and stocks and shares ISAs too.